JunkMeal/bleiyze/README.md

 # fader
-> made for scrapping static html sites
+> made for scrapping websites

 > also its blazingly fast 🔥 🚀 🔥 🚀 🔥 🚀

-stop using regex for scraping mostly static sites and use fader!
+stop using regex for scraping websites and use fader!

 there are no examples or guides avaible but you can look into the `tests` directory.